opensystemsassociation/southendtransportresearch/README.md

 - Click start.

 To stop the application:
-- Click the left hand menu icon.
+- Click the left hand menu touch-pad area on the phone.
 - Click 'Stop Activity'.
 - Click 'Exit application'